 You may recall about the Mahatma Gandhi National Rural Employment Guarantee Act 2005.
 It promises 100 days of guaranteed wage employment to all rural households who volunteer to do unskilled manual work.
-This scheme is one of the many measures the government has implemented rate employment for those who to generate employment for those who are in need of jobs in rural areas.
+This scheme is one of the many measures the government has implemented to generate employment for those who are in need of jobs in rural areas.